MultiDIC/Hardware/README.md

 # Hardware
-Hardware and design files for building a 360-deg 3D-DIC rig and indentation device
+Hardware and design files for building a 360-deg 3D-DIC rig and indentation device.

+Coming soon...